tobybp/linked-blog-starter-md/driving/theory.md

 - to supervise a learner, 3 years after pass and at least 21yrs
 - flashing amber lights warn its a slow vehicle
 - can park 10m from a junction
+- use a higher gear for moving off on snow